backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Example: `visits-tracking-service`, `CircleciBuildsDumpV2_avro_gcs`

-### `title` [optional]

-The title of the entity.
-This is a friendly title to be used in the Backstage interface.
-This is an optional property, if it doesn't exist the `name` property will be used.

-Only available for Templates and Docs.

 ### `namespace` [optional]

 The ID of a namespace that the entity belongs to.
 This is a string that follows